goldim/Bamboo/README.md

 ## How to use «Bamboo»

-1. Download the theme files and unzip the contents into an appropriate folder on your local machine.
+1. Download the theme files and unzip the contents into an appropriate folder named "Bamboo" on your local machine.
 (Recommendation: Put the theme outside of the qooxdoo SDK folder, but on the same directory level.)

 2. Modify the contrib.json file of your application by adding «Bamboo» as a library, e.g.
   ```
+  [...]
   "jobs" :
   {
     "libraries" :